Jenolan Caves: Jenolan Caves House

 Tourists visiting Jenolan Caves can stay at the heritage-listed Jenolan Caves House.
 It was designed in 1897 by government architect Walter Liberty Vernon as a resort or retreat for the wealthy.
 To cater for the expectations of the well-to-do, Vernon included a ballroom and grand dining room, now Chisolm's Restaurant.
 Chisolm's is open for dinner every day, serving modern Australian cuisine.
 Facilities include an hotel/motel complex, self-contained cottages, restaurant, bar, and cafe.

 Heritage listing

+On 25 June 2004 Jenolan Caves Reserve (excluding the caves) were listed on the New South Wales State Heritage Register for its historical, aesthetic, research and rarity values, with the following inscription:

-As at 15 June 2004, Jenolan Caves Reserve is of state significance for its historical, aesthetic, research and rarity values.
-The caves and karst landscapes developed as important scientific and tourist destinations throughout the late 19th and 20th centuries, and the Reserve is highly significant as the first public reserve set aside in NSW for the protection of a natural resource - in this case, the Jenolan Caves.
+Jenolan Caves Reserve is of state significance for its historical, aesthetic, research and rarity values.
+The caves and karst landscapes developed as important scientific and tourist destinations throughout the late 19th and 20th centuries, and the Reserve is highly significant as the first public reserve set aside in NSW for the protection of a natural resource—in this case, the Jenolan Caves.